finsterniz/pm_assist/README.md

 ---
 ## Why PM Assistant

-PM Assistant is designed to empower you in several ways:
+PM Assistant is designed to assist the redesign part of process mining.

+It could empower you in several ways:

 1. **Solution Generation:** For improvement opportunities identified in process mining, PM Assistant allows you to rapidly generate multiple solutions.